ComunidadBioInfo/cdsbsource/content/en/post/2020-03-05-cdsb2020-building-workflows-with-rstudio-and-scrnaseq-with-bioconductor.markdown

   4. Help train users that can become local instructors and continue to grow their local communities.

-Besides the CDSB instructors, thanks to Bioconductor this year we will count with [Robert Amezquita](https://comunidadbioinfo.github.io/authors/robamezquita/), co-author of the book [_Orchestrating Single Cell Analysis with Bioconductor_](https://osca.bioconductor.org/) that was published by _Nature Methods_ ([DOI](https://doi.org/10.1038/s41592-019-0654-x)), that is among the [most publicized papers](https://www.altmetric.com/details/71569824) in 2020.
-That is why the CDSB 2020 workshop will be taught in English.
+The scRNA-seq portion of the workshop will be based on the book [_Orchestrating Single Cell Analysis with Bioconductor_](https://osca.bioconductor.org/) that was published by _Nature Methods_ ([DOI](https://doi.org/10.1038/s41592-019-0654-x)) and is among the [most publicized papers](https://www.altmetric.com/details/71569824) in 2020.

 This workshop is part of a long-term project to create a community of developers from Latin America.
 We hope to hold regular meetings in the future (similar to BioC, EuroBioc and BioCAsia) where attendees present their own software contributions.
 To provide a welcoming environment please follow our [code of conduct](https://comunidadbioinfo.github.io/codigo-de-conducta/).